postlight/trimmings/readme.md

 ## Inline loading

 When the link is followed or form is submitted, load the target document into a specified selector on the current page.
-Used for modals, partial page changes, preserving state in i.e. sidebar, etc.
+Used for modals, partial page changes, preserving state in i.e. sidebar, etc. If the destination does not exist or its `display` property is `none`, Redact will fall back to standard link behavior—that is, the link will just navigate to wherever it’s pointing.

     <a data-redact-inline=".sidebar, main">Menu</a>